cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ### Scene

 In the game engine, a scene is used to manage all game objects.
-It contains characters, maps, gameplay, ui. you name it in a game.
+It contains characters, maps, gameplay, UI. you name it in a game.

 A game can be divided into different scenes based on its functionalities.
-Such as loading scene, start menu scene, gameplay scene etc.
+Such as the loading-scene, start-menu-scene, gameplay-scene, etc.

-A game requires at least on scene to start.
+A game requires at least one scene to start.

-So, in Cocos Creator, an unsaved empty scene will be opened by default, just as the one we are currently editing.
+So, in Cocos Creator, an unsaved empty scene will be opened by default, just like the one we are currently editing.

 To ensure that we can find this scene the next time we open Cocos Creator, we need to save it.